yongzhengqi/Bluetooth2PWM/README.md

 ### Arduino IDE

-If you code in Arduino IDE, copy content from `src/main.cpp` into Arduino IDE and upload the program as you usually do.
+If you code in Arduino IDE, install [ESP32-ESP32S2-AnalogWrite](https://github.com/Dlloydev/ESP32-ESP32S2-AnalogWrite) first.
+Then copy content from `src/main.cpp` into Arduino IDE and upload the program as you usually do.

 ## Reference